MarinaBajic/SemC-MidnightDescent/README.md

    - Time your jumps carefully to avoid falling into traps or getting caught by enemies.
    - Keep an eye out for hidden paths and secret areas where valuable items may be found.

-## Installation

-To play "Midnight Descent," simply download the game files and run the executable.

 ## Credits

 - Developed by [Marina Bajić](https://github.com/MarinaBajic)